-To sum up, the findings indicated that the incorporation of dictogloss and jigsaw tasks through MALL resulted in a noteworthy enhancement in the learners' proficiency in conditional sentences compared to the control group.
-No discernable difference was observed in the two experimental groups' development of the target structure.
-The learners expressed feelings of engagement, motivation, interactivity, and collaboration when utilizing mobile-assisted TBLT for their grammar learning.
-The study underscored the potential of mobile-assisted TBLT in facilitating grammar learning and creating a positive learning environment for EFL learners.
+This study began with the assumption that using MALL-assisted TBLT could enhance learners' understanding of conditional sentences.
 By utilizing mobile technology and incorporating task-based approaches, educators can effectively enhance grammar instruction and promote active learner participation, ultimately leading to improved language proficiency and learner satisfaction.
 As such, it is recommended that language educators consider integrating mobile-assisted tasks into their teaching practices to optimize grammar learning outcomes and establish a more engaging and interactive learning context for their students.
 For example, they could create a mobile-based dictogloss task where learners listen to a short audio clip on a mobile device and then work in pairs to reconstruct the text.
-This task helps leaners to practice learning grammar points while focusing on listening comprehension and collaborative writing.
+This task helps learners to practice learning grammar points while focusing on listening comprehension and collaborative writing.
 Using dictogloss and jigsaw tasks via MALL allows teachers to create a more interactive and collaborative learning environment.
 They can use collaboration tools like Google Docs or Padlet to facilitate group work and sharing.
-Through MALL, teachers can offer diverse types of authentic language resources such as audio recordings, and videos that reflect real-world contexts.
+Through MALL, teachers can offer a diverse range of authentic language resources, including audio recordings and videos, that reflect real-world contexts.
 Platforms like YouTube or TED Talks exemplify engaging video resources.
 The provision of dictogloss and jigsaw tasks gives the learners opportunities for active participation and collaboration.
 Collaboration tools like Google Docs or Padlet serve as potential sites for group work and sharing.

-Despite its worthwhile findings, the present study faced some constraints which could be addressed in future researches.
+Despite considerable findings, this study faced some constraints that could be addressed in future research.
 Firstly, the study had a limited number of participants, which may impact the generalizability of the results.
 A larger sample size is crucial because it allows researchers to capture a broader range of experiences and outcomes, making the findings more representative of the larger population.
 For instance, a larger sample can help identify patterns or trends that might not be apparent in a smaller group.
-Future research should involve a larger and more diverse sample of participants from various language institutes to ensure that the findings can be applied more widely.
 Secondly, the study focused on intermediate language learners aged between 13 and 20.
-Expanding the participant pool to include learners with different proficiency levels and adult learners would provide a more comprehensive understanding of how mobileassisted TBLT affects diverse groups.
-This is important because different age groups and proficiency levels might respond differently to mobile-assisted tasks, and understanding these differences can help tailor educational strategies more effectively.
-Thirdly, the study only examined learners' development of conditional sentences.
+Expanding the participant pool to include learners with different proficiency levels and adult learners would provide a more comprehensive understanding of how mobile-assisted TBLT affects diverse groups.

+Future research should involve a larger and more diverse sample of participants from various proficiency levels to ensure that the findings can be applied more widely.
+Moreover, the study only examined learners' development of conditional sentences.
 Investigating other grammatical constituents could offer insights into how mobile-assisted TBLT impacts the learning of various grammatical structures.
 This broader focus would help educators understand which tasks are most effective for different aspects of grammar.
-Finally, the study did not explore teachers' perceptions of using tasks through Mobile-Assisted Language Learning (MALL).
-Including this perspective in future research could provide valuable insights into the efficiency and practicality of mobile-assisted TBLT in an EFL context.
+As the study did not explore teachers' perceptions of using tasks through MALL, including this perspective in future research could provide valuable insights into the efficiency and practicality of mobile-assisted TBLT in an EFL context.
 Teachers' feedback can highlight challenges and benefits that might not be apparent from learner data alone, helping to refine the implementation of mobile-assisted tasks.